hainguyen1511/Find_a_restaurant/README.md

 # Find_a_restaurant
-Using C++ struct function to create a search function in a list of data.
+Using C++ struct function to create a search function to find best restaurant in a list of data.